kelseykm/vcard4/README.md

     * __NB__: __vcard4__ uses private class fields and methods heavily.
 This poses a problem for Safari users because Safari does not support private class methods.
 It is advised to transpile the code using ___Babel___ or any other transpiler of your choice

 * __vcard4__ supports both ES6 module import/export and commonjs require

+* TypeScript types for the library are included

 ### Versioning